-As as couriosity Kuhstall owns its name since it was the chosen place to hide the cows during war.
+As a curiosity, Kuhstall owns its name since it was the chosen place to hide the cows during the war.

-Once you are there DO NOT miss he stairway to heaven at the other side of the stone arc.
-The way up is not for everyone, is short but intense since its done on a really narrow whole with really tiny stairs hanging from one side.
-Of course the view is beautiful.
+Once you are there DO NOT miss the stairway to heaven on the other side of the stone arc.
+The way up is not for everyone, is short but intense since it’s done on a really narrow whole with really tiny stairs hanging from one side.
+Of course, the view is beautiful.

 In total we walked about 4 hours to reach Kuhstall, we had the intention to keep on going but it was getting dark, sadly the days are short this time of the year, we really wanted to see the Schrammsteine , so if you have some spare time give it a try.